ScaDaMaLe/module-2/lab2.md

 To lighten the burden on training the network, you can use any pre-trained network in tf.keras.applications.

-Please email me (payberah@kth.se) your code and one-page document to explain your code by Nov.
-20.
+Please submit your code and one-page document to explain your code by Nov.
+20 in Canvas.